franciskershaw/slice-of-pie/testing.md

 ### ***9. As an account holder, I would like to be able to save products in my favourites so that I can decide later whether to proceed with my purchase.***

-* Either via the main product cards, or in the product detail page, users can add a product to their wishlist side bar and store it in the user's session.
+* Either via the main product cards, or in the product detail page, users can add a product to their wishlist sidebar and store it in the user's session.
 Products can be added directly into the basket from the wishlist for convenience.

 ![wishlist](media/nonproducts/readme-wishlist.png)